What can I do to protect myself and help prevent the spread of disease and bacteria?

 What is the cost of a disinfecting and sanitising job?

 Dawson’s Australia offers Disinfecting and Sanitising from as little as $330.
 Contact us today to discuss your requirements.

 How is the disinfecting and sanitising service applied?

-Our Surface Disinfectant and Sanitiser Spray is applied with hand held or backpack mister capable of producing a fine particle, which is then applied wet onto clean dry surfaces and large open spaces.
-The product is suitable for most surfaces including steel, plastic, fibres, rubber and wood and will bind to surfaces over extended periods of time up to 24 hours.
+Our Surface Disinfectant and Sanitiser Spray is applied with handheld or backpack mister capable of producing a fine particle, which is then applied wet onto clean dry surfaces and large open spaces.
+Our sanitising product is listed in the Australian Register of Therapeutic Goods – ARTG #338686, and is suitable for most surfaces including steel, plastic, fibres, rubber and wood and will bind to surfaces over extended periods of time up to 30 days.
 It is also ideal and safe to be used around children, pets and plants and breaks down to form harmless organic compounds which are not environmentally damaging.

 As it dries, it forms an organo silane matrix of electrostatically charged spikes that bond to a diverse range of surfaces and substrates.
 Unlike all non-bound disinfectants, our Surface Disinfectant and Sanitiser does not leach from (or leave) the treated surface, it does not deplete in microbial efficacy, create a field of inhibition or promote microbial resistance.